zhongwanjun/MemoryBank-SiliconFriend/README_en.md

 ```
 #### SiliconFriend(ChatGPT) Web Demo

-Fill in 'OPENAI_API_KEY' in [SiliconFriend-ChatGPT/launch.sh](SiliconFriend-ChatGPT/launch.sh).When running the bash, use the flag '--language=en' for English language and '--language=cn' for Chinese language.
+Fill in 'OPENAI_API_KEY' in [SiliconFriend-ChatGPT/launch.sh](SiliconFriend-ChatGPT/launch.sh).
+When running the bash, use the flag '--language=en' for English language and '--language=cn' for Chinese language.
 And run [SiliconFriend-ChatGPT/launch.sh](SiliconFriend-ChatGPT/launch.sh) in the repo:

 ```shell
 ./SiliconFriend-ChatGPT/launch.sh